-Tungsten Replicator is an open source high performance replication engine that works with a number of different source and target databases to provide high-performance and improved replication functionality over the native solution.
-With MySQL replication, for example, the enhanced functionality and information provided by Tungsten Replicator allows for global transaction IDs, advanced topology support such as multi-master, star, and fan-in, and enhanced latency identification.
+Tungsten Replicator is a high performance replication engine that works with a number of different source and target databases to provide high-performance and improved replication functionality over the native solution.
+With MySQL replication, for example, the enhanced functionality and information provided by Tungsten Replicator allows for global transaction IDs, advanced topology support such as Composite Active/Active, star, and fan-in, and enhanced latency identification.

 In addition to providing enhanced functionality Tungsten Replicator is also capable of heterogeneous replication by enabling the replicated information to be transformed after it has been read from the data server to match the functionality or structure in the target server.
-This functionality allows for replication between MySQL, Oracle, and Vertica, among others.
+This functionality allows for replication between MySQL and a variety of heterogeneous targets.

 Understanding how Tungsten Replicator works requires looking at the overall replicator structure.
 There are three major components in the system that provide the core of the replication functionality:

 The extractor component reads data from a MysQL data server and writes that information into the Transaction History Log (THL).
 The role of the extractor is to read the information from a suitable source of change information and write it into the THL in the native or defined format, either as SQL statements or row-based information.